 Keep in mind that this trip packing list is specifically for The Netherlands.
 You will not get a Europe packing checklist, although many items could be worn in other countries, they don’t always make you blend in.
 For instance, in Italy and Spain they wear dresses and skirts way more often than shorts.
 In The Netherlands you will see the opposite.

 When you are traveling to The Netherlands you will soon see that basics are everywhere.
-Those are some of the items of your list that you should pack when you travel to The Netherlands (also called Holland sometimes).
+Those are some of the items of your list that you should pack when you travel to The Netherlands (also called Holland sometimes which is technically incorrect).
 We like to be comfortable, casual, but also look put together.
 You won’t see people in yoga pants unless they are headed to or are coming from the gym.
 Every now and then you will see some people in Adidas pants or something similar like that, however athleisure is not what we generally wear.
 So, if you want to blend in when you’re traveling to The Netherlands, leave those pants in your bag or at home.
 We generally see clothes like that as sloppy and you will definitely get a few side eyes when you are entering a store, cafe or restaurant like that.

 Now, I know.
 You want to be comfortable.
 I personally find jeans extremely comfortable, however I know that many foreigners do not find them comfy at all.
 Don’t you worry, pants exist in many wonderful and comfortable combinations.
 Another important fact is to make sure your clothes have enough layering options.
 The weather changes rapidly in The Netherlands, so be prepared.
 Have a look below to see which basic items and clothing I think you should bring when you’re packing for different seasons in The Netherlands.